ygidtu/trackplot/docs/command_line_usage.md

 1. `--customized-junction`

-this parameter is used to add user defined junctions
+This parameter is used to add user defined junctions

 ```bash
 # junctions corresponding_input_file